 We work across three key areas to build and maintain the systems change that we need: building the power of organisations and movements fighting for justice and equality; launching community-driven litigation; and scaling impact by promoting equitable working models with the broader field of litigators.

 About the role

 Our work is rooted in our foundational values of anti-oppression, intersectionality, and justice.
-We are looking for someone who shares these values and for whom the prospect of operationalising these in our day-to-day work is an exciting prospect.
+We are looking for someone who shares these values and for whom the prospect of operationalising these in our day-to-day work, both internally and externally, is an exciting prospect.

-Your application should consist of your CV, 2 examples of work you are proud of having been involved in, clarifying the extent of your involvement (I.e. if a tweet with graphic, please confirm whether you drafted the copy, created the graphic, or both), and a short written response to these three questions:
+Your application should consist of your CV, up to three examples of work you are proud of having been involved in, and a written response to these three questions:

 Our work is rooted in our foundational values of anti-oppression, intersectionality, and justice.
 We invite anyone who does not have lived experience with systems of oppression to reflect on their suitability for this role before applying, and to address this as an introduction to their responses to the above questions if they choose to apply.

 Period: 12 months with the possibility of extension.
 The first 3 months will be a trial period.
 Systemic Justice is working to transition its team onto regular payroll.
 The initial contract offered will be a consultancy contract until payroll is implemented (likely from Q3 2023) after which a regular employment contract is offered.

 Remuneration: The annual fee ranges between 80.000-90.000 EUR based on experience.

 Staff meet-ups: Our team meets in person three times a year to discuss strategy, organisational development, team well-being, and more.
 In addition to this, individual team members meet bilaterally or in smaller groups when needed.

 Work week: Systemic Justice operates with a four-day, 32-hour work week.